qmzheng09work/qmzheng09work.github.io/_pages/opportunities.md

 author_profile: true
 ---

 I am always looking for enthusiastic, scientifically curious, and self-motivated critical thinkers to join our lab.
-If you are keen on working with me and Prof. Qihao Weng as a research assistant, master student, PhD student or postdoc, please feel free to contact me (even with no openning listed below, there are always  funding/fellowship opportunties from PolyU and other external sources).
+If you are keen on working with me and Prof. Qihao Weng as a research assistant, master student, PhD student or postdoc, please feel free to contact me (even with no opening listed below, there are always  funding/fellowship opportunties from PolyU and other external sources).

 Email: qiming.zheng@polyu.edu.hk (please cc: qiming.zheng@outlook.com)

-## Current opennings:
+## Current openings:
 **1. Research Assistant**
 Duration:6-9 months
 Research focus: urban nighttime light remote sensing